lamhq/tech-notes/pages/devops/aws/29-cache/3-global-acc.md

 It can increase performance and help deal with IP caching by leveraging Anycast IP addresses.

-Meant for TCP or UDP traffic!
-Major difference from CloudFront.
+It is meant for TCP or UDP traffic, different from CloudFront.

 GA uses edge locations to help speed everything up.

-When you encounter scenarios related to IP caching, consider the use of Global Accelerator as it plays a crucial role in optimizing traffic and reducing your latency.
+Keywords: IP caching, optimizing traffic, reduce latency.

 ## GA vs. CloudFront